oeg-upm/TINTOlib-Documentation/docs/source/igtd.rst

 =====

-The Image Generator for Tabular Data (IGTD) method converts tabular data into images by organizing features based on their similarity.
-It starts by generating a similarity matrix using methods like Pearson or Spearman correlation to assess how features behave relative to each other.
-Then, it calculates a physical distance matrix for the pixel positions in the image.
-Finally, IGTD reorders the features to align the similarity and distance matrices, optimizing the placement through iterative adjustments.
+The Image Generator for Tabular Data (IGTD) method transforms tabular data into images by arranging features according to their similarity.
+Initially, it creates a similarity matrix using techniques such as Pearson or Spearman correlation to evaluate the relationships between features.
+Subsequently, it computes a matrix that represents the spatial distances between pixel positions in the image.
+Finally, IGTD rearranges the features to ensure that the layout of the similarity matrix closely matches the spatial arrangement in the image, refining the placement iteratively.

 .. image:: https://raw.githubusercontent.com/oeg-upm/TINTOlib-Documentation/refs/heads/main/assets/Synthetic-images/IGTD_40x40_fEuclidean_iEuclidean_abs_000100_zoom.png
-   :width: 300px
+   :width: 100px
    :align: center
+   :caption: Synthetic image produced by the IGTD method.

 Import IGTD
 ----------------